facebook/buck2/docs/rule_authors/writing_rules.md

 For a list of the API functions available, see [Rule APIs](rule_api.md).

 :::note
-Rules such as `@fbcode_macros//build_defs:native_rules.bzl buck_genrule` are not actually rules, they are _macros_ (Starlark functions that eventually call out the underlying `genrule` _rule_).Macros in Buck2 are mostly compatible with Buck1 and should be written in the same way.
+Rules such as `@fbcode_macros//build_defs:native_rules.bzl buck_genrule` are not actually rules, they are _macros_ (Starlark functions that eventually call out the underlying `genrule` _rule_).
+Macros in Buck2 are mostly compatible with Buck1 and should be written in the same way.
 :::

 ## Workflow by example